-Type of meeting room layout
+8 Types of meeting room layouts

 The layout of a meeting room is not just about furniture; it’s about shaping the conversation.
 The right setup can encourage collaboration, improve focus, or help a presenter command the room.
 Here are eight common layouts and the types of meetings they are best suited for.